 Services: wedding locations and charming events in Florence

 The noble floor of Palazzo Aldobrandini del Papa makes available its halls to organize private events and business.

 Its ceilings are decorated by important frescoes of the '700 and the apartment is furnished with original period pieces.

 Inside you can breathe a warm and romantic atmosphere, ideal for weddings, parties, cultural readings and presentations, photo sets.

 To do this the structure is aimed exclusively at external companies, of catering or similar, of your own trust, but also accepts new collaborations.

-When you rent the noble floor of the Palazzo for living or events, the exclusive use includes the entire apartment with all its intimate and functional spaces.
-After arriving at the floor in the elevator, an elegant entrance leads into a large living room with views of the Medici Chapels.
+When you rent the noble floor of the Palazzo for living room or for events, the exclusive use includes the entire apartment with all its intimate and functional spaces.
+After arriving on the floor in the elevator, an elegant entrance leads into a large living room overlooking the Medici Chapels.
 A beautiful gallery all frescoed, with function of living room, leads to a comfortable dining room that can accommodate 30-40 people to sit.

 A beautiful and spacious bedroom with alcove, en suite bathroom, and anti-alcove area in the living room will welcome you for your stay.

 The spacious and modern kitchen, with three separate stations for the fires, occupies a linear space of more than six meters and also has a separate and practical space at the service of those who work there.